openannotation/annotator/doc/upgrading.rst

 "Open Shakespeare".
 At the time, Annotator was designed primarily as a drop-in annotation application, with only limited support for customisation.

-Over several years, Annotator gained primitive support for plugins, which allowed developers to customise and extend the behaviour of the application.
+Over several years, Annotator gained support for plugins that allowed developers to customize and extend the behavior of the application.

 In order to ensure a stable platform for future development, we have made some substantial changes to Annotator's plugin architecture.
 This unfortunately means